 The main difference (other than its incredible fluorescence 😉) is that palo azul tea is caffeine-free, as opposed to green tea or black tea which have around 25-50 mg caffeine per cup.

-Studies have also shown that palo azul is alkalinizing, as opposed to black tea, fruit teas, and some herbal teas which are slightly acidic.
+Studies have also shown that palo azul has minerals such as magnesium, potassium, calcium and sodium, which make it alkaline, as opposed to black tea, fruit teas, and some herbal teas which are slightly acidic.

-One study found that palo azul has potassium, which makes it slightly alkaline.
-Another source mentions that palo azul has an "alkalinizing nature".
-However, if palo azul is prepared with acidic water, it won't alkalinize the water.
+Two studies (1) (2) found that palo azul has minerals such as magnesium, potassium calcium, and sodium, which make it alkaline.
+Another source mentions that palo azul has an "alkalinizing nature in the body".
+However, if palo azul is prepared with acidic water, it may not alkalinize the water enough to raise the pH above 7.
 When it is prepared with alkaline water, it will stay alkaline, as opposed to black tea, fruit teas, or hibiscus which are slightly acidic and will lower the pH of the water.

 Palo azul tea has zero caffeine.
 That's one of the great things about palo azul, you get the same benefits as green tea, without the caffeine...and you get to enjoy palo azul's beautiful fluorescence anytime of the day!